 When I lost my beloved recipe book in the flood, I started keeping my recipes electronically in the Notes app on my phone.
 When I found a recipe I really liked, I would type it or copy and paste it into a separate note on my phone.
 I would create a new note each week for my actual meal plan.
 That worked, too.
 But it didn’t keep my recipes organized as neatly as I would have liked.
 I needed some sort of system for them.

 That’s when I discovered the One Note app.
 I could create a virtual notebook of sorts.
 In my notebook, I could have tabs.
-Each tab could have different pages for each recipe.
+Each tab could have different pages for each recipe very similar to a binder with dividers.
 It started innocently enough.
-I moved my recipes from Notes to my new One Note app and organized them like a traditional recipe book: beef, poultry, meatless, desserts, etc. It exploded to hundreds of recipes I have tried or want to try.
+I moved my recipes from Notes to my new One Note app (by copying and pasting) and organized them like a traditional recipe book: beef, poultry, meatless, desserts, etc. It exploded to hundreds of recipes I have tried or want to try.
+I find recipes in FB groups, websites, from family or friends.
+I just create a new page in the appropriate section and copy/paste them in.

 From there, I created a tab just for meal plans that is kept at the very top of my recipe notebook.
+Inside that tab is a meal plan page for each week.
 I would scour the weekly ads looking for the most affordable proteins that could be stretch over a few meals.
-I would check out my organized by tab recipes to see what would match up with the sales.
+I would then check out my organized-by-tab recipes to see what would match up with the sales.
 I have a meal plan for every week dating back to May 17, 2015!
 I’m that dedicated to this process.

-Now that I have meal planned, I need to make a grocery list.
-I’ll quickly copy and paste EVERYTHING from my meal plan (plan and recipes–it’s just easier to use the select all feature on my phone) into my heavily used app called Paperless.
+Now that I have meal planned for an entire week, I need to make a grocery list.
+I’ll quickly copy and paste EVERYTHING from my meal plan (list of meals and recipes–it’s just easier to use the select all feature on my phone) into my heavily used app called Paperless.
 For me, it was worth the few bucks for the paid version.
-I will then use the edit feature to do a quick round of deletions: the actual meal plan, directions for the recipes, and ingredients I know I have in my fridge, freezer or pantry all get deleted.
-Usually this will be items like salt and pepper, olive oil, etc. Next, I do a more thorough deletion.
-I’ll double check ingredients I’m not certain about.
-If I have them, I delete them off the list.
-If I don’t, they remain on the list so that I remember to purchase them.
+I will then use the edit feature to do a quick round of deletions: the actual meal plan list, directions for the recipes, and ingredients I know I have in my fridge, freezer or pantry all get deleted in the first round.
+Usually this will be items like salt and pepper, olive oil, etc. Next, I do a more thorough deletion round.
+I’ll double check ingredients I’m not certain about in my pantry or freezer.
+If I have it, I delete it off the list.
+If I don’t, they remain on the list so that I remember to purchase.
 What I am left with is a complete grocery list for my entire meal plan.
 I’ll add to the list things I need for the kids (diapers and wipes) or just need for life (toilet paper and wine).
-If the hubby lets me know anything he wants or used up and it goes on the list immediately when he tells me.
-As I cook each week, if I finish it up, I add it to the list to buy the following week.
+If the hubby lets me know anything he wants or used up, it goes on the list immediately when he tells me or I simply forget.
+As I cook each week, if I finish a staple ingredient, I add it to the list as soon as I can to buy the following week.

 I like to plan my meals for the following week by Thursday.
 I try to shop on Fridays on my way home from work.
 I’m typically by myself and not too terribly late leaving school.
 This gives me a little extra time by myself before the kids descend on me for the weekend.
 This week, I planned with a glass of wine…because spring break and wine is good.